jawahar273/bm/docs/global_env.rst

 ..
 [2] In case many user it would be wise to set `date`.
 That is cache expires should be based on calucate date.
 ..
 [3] `BM_FLAT_FILE_INTERFACE_CLASS`
 ..
 [4] All the class's name(title case) under `xXx_interface.py` must start with the prefix of the file's name as `xXx` and that value must be given as the value for the `FLAT_FILE_INTERFACE`.
+..
+[5] If the cahce is set for `FALSE` then on each the client request weather data then it fech for the open weather (air pollution[beta]).